kinsnik/Challenge_2/loan_qualifier_app/README.md

 # **Loan Qualifier Application**

 This purpose of this project is to develop an application that allows users to interact with the app to determine whether or not they are eligible for a loan and the details of the bank(s) that will allow them to take out a loan.
+Further, if the user wishes, it outputs a list of those banks and corresponding data to a csv file.

+In short, the app gives the user "the ability to save the qualifying loans to a CSV file so that they can share the results as a spreadsheet."

-This will efficiently and quickly allow users who are looking to take out a loan to identify if they qualify for at least one loan and how many loans they qualify for as well as their DTI and LTV ratios.
+This will efficiently and quickly allow users who are looking to take out a loan to identify the banks (if they qualify for at least one loan) that will provide them with the loan and the interest rate of the loan based on the user's financials.

 ---